Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences: Introduction

 The conjecture stated by K.~Eriksson et al. has been recently disproved by C.-K.~Lam and C.G.~Plaxton~\cite{Lam}.
-They associate the 3DSMI problem with a certain 3DSM problem, where $n$ is 15 times greater than the initial size; this problem is solvable if and only if so is the initial 3DSMI problem.
-Therefore, the problem of establishing the solvability of the 3DSM problem is NP-complete.
+They associate 3DSMI with a certain 3DSM problem, where $n$ is 15 times greater than the initial size; this problem is solvable if and only if so is the initial 3DSMI.
+Therefore, the problem of establishing the solvability of 3DSM is NP-complete.
 Note that C.-K.~Lam and C.G.~Plaxton initially considered the case of arbitrary $k>2$ (the factor 15 is a specification of the factor $k ((k-1)^2+1))$ for $k=3$).

-The example proposed in the paper~\cite{Biro} allows one to construct an instance of the 3DSM problem with no stable matching for $n=90=6\times15$.
-No counterexample of a smaller size is known by now.
+The example proposed in the paper~\cite{Biro} allows one to construct an instance of 3DSM with no stable matching for $n=90=6\times15$.
+The question on the existence of counterexamples of a lesser size remained open.

-An evident way to reduce the size of counterexamples of the 3DSM problem is to solve the P.~Bir\'o and E.~McDermid problem that implies the search of instances of the 3DSMI problem with no stable matching for $n<6$.
+An evident way to reduce the size of counterexamples of 3DSM is to solve the P.~Bir\'o and E.~McDermid problem that implies the search of instances of 3DSMI with no stable matching for $n<6$.
 We solve the mentioned problem in the paper~\cite{old}.
-We prove the absence of such instances for $n<3$ and construct several counterexamples for the 3DSMI problem with $n=3$.
-Therefore, the result obtained in~\cite{Lam} allows one to construct an instance of the 3DSM problem with no stable matching for $n=45$.
+We prove the absence of such instances for $n<3$ and construct several counterexamples for 3DSMI with $n=3$.
+Therefore, the result obtained in~\cite{Lam} allows one to construct an instance of 3DSM with no stable matching for $n=45$.

-Another approach implies the reduction of the multiplier (its current value equals 15) when constructing an unsolvable instance of the 3DSM problem from an unsolvable 3DSMI problem.
-In this paper, we prove that one can associate each instance of the 3DSMI problem with no stable matching of size $n$ with an instance of the 3DSM problem with the same property of size $8n$.
-This allows one to reduce the size of the counterexample of the 3DSM problem to $3\times 8 = 24$.
+Another approach implies the reduction of the multiplier (its current value equals 15) when constructing an unsolvable instance of 3DSM from an unsolvable 3DSMI problem.
+In this paper, we prove that one can associate each instance of 3DSMI with no stable matching of size $n$ with an instance of 3DSM with the same property of size $8n$.
+This allows one to reduce the size of the counterexample of 3DSM to $3\times 8 = 24$.

 Finally, one can use constructions, which associate unsolvable 3DSMI problems with unsolvable 3DSM problems only in certain particular cases.
-Developing constructions mentioned in the previous paragraph and making use of specific features of a certain concrete instance of the 3DSMI problem with no stable matching, we have succeeded in proposing a counterexample for the 3DSM problem of size $n=18$.
+Developing constructions mentioned in the previous paragraph and making use of specific features of a certain concrete instance of 3DSMI with no stable matching, we have succeeded in proposing a counterexample for 3DSM of size $n=20$.